Skip to content

 Cannabidiol — CBD

 We are in a transitional period for Cannabis laws.
 CBD products are legal if 0.30 percent THC or less.
-But small amounts of marijuana, legal medical marijuana and prescription CBD are legal, regardless of THC level.
-For an in-depth look at CBD and hemp see our blog articles:
+But small amounts of cannabis, legal medical marijuana and prescription CBD are legal, regardless of THC level.
+For an in-depth look at CBD and hemp see my blog articles:

 The Roots of CBD, Hemp & Law in Minnesota